'Beautiful' Kate wears dress by McQueen designer

 With the exception of some French Chantilly lace, all the fabrics used were sourced from and supplied by British companies.

-"It's a bridal gown of very refined detail, much more refined than the one Diana wore", commented couturier Karl Lagerfeld, adding: "It's very pretty."
+"It's a bridal gown of very refined detail, much more refined than the one Diana wore" at her marriage to William's father Prince Charles in 1981, commented German couturier Karl Lagerfeld, adding: "It's very pretty."

 Harriet Quick, fashion features director at Vogue, said: "It is absolutely beautiful and very restrained and quite modest in many ways.